lewagon/dotfiles/04-Front-End/05-Events-and-Iterators/03-Booking-form/README.md

 To do so, take a good look at the `index.html` file, especially **the `data-` attributes** that hold precious values to help you!

 Remember how we select HTML elements?
-Once you have selected one with `document.querySelector()` you can access it's data attributes like so:
+Once you have selected one with `document.querySelector()` you can access its data attributes like so:

 ```html
   <div class="card" data-id="1"></div>